 In my opinion, Facebook Apps are what typically make or break a Facebook Page’s ability to prove significant ROI or not.
 Social apps are extremely powerful at driving engagement, as they can be hooked directly into the open graph to get users sharing and inviting their friends to the film’s page.

-While I would advise developing a custom made app, If you’re on a budget there are plenty of affordable services out there, such as Wildfire and WooBox, which enable you to run social contests on your Facebook Page for very little.
+While I would advise developing a custom made app, If you’re on a budget there are plenty of affordable services out there, such as Heyo and WooBox, which enable you to run social contests on your Facebook Page for very little.

 Finally, when it comes to posting timeline updates, keep it visual, balanced, and engaging.
 Photos and videos typically generate the most engagement on Facebook, so be sure to incorporate this into your strategy, while balancing the type of content you post.
 In terms of frequency, I usually find that two posts per day works well on Facebook.
-If you’re struggling for time to keep posting updates, you can use a schedueling tool like Buffer or Hootsuite to manage this.
+If you’re struggling for time to keep posting updates, you can use a scheduling tool like Buffer or Hootsuite to manage this.

 #10 Using Niche Social Networks – Vine, Instagram, Pinterest